 The Role of Social Media in Politics

-Social media has democratized the way information is disseminated, giving rise to a new form of participatory democracy.
+Social media has democratized how information is disseminated, giving rise to a new form of participatory democracy.
 In the past, political campaigns relied heavily on television and radio advertisements to reach voters.

 However, today’s campaigns increasingly rely on social media to reach voters, where they spend more and more of their time.

-According to Pew Research Center, 62% of Americans receive news from social media.
+According to the Pew Research Center, 62% of Americans receive news from social media.
 This is up from 49% in 2012.
-In the past, campaigns would focus on creating 30-second television ads that would air during prime-time TV.
+In the past, campaigns focused on creating 30-second television ads that air during prime-time TV.
 Today, campaigns focus on creating content that will be shared on social media platforms like Facebook and Twitter.

 Another way social media has changed politics is by giving rise to what is known as “astroturfing.”
 Astroturfing is creating fake grassroots support for a political candidate or cause.